manishalankala/k8s/readme2.md

 Each controller has a small responsibility and is run in parallel by the kube-controller-manager component.

  Deployment record is stored to etcd and initialized, it is made visible via kube-apiserver.

+## informer

+An informer is a pattern that allows controllers to subscribe to storage events and easily list resources they're interested in

+Once the algorithm finds a node, the scheduler then creates a Binding object whose Name and UID match the Pod,

+and whose ObjectReference field contains the name of the selected Node.
+This is then sent to the apiserver via a POST request.